Please note that the chat widget in the bottom corner of this page is not yet fully functional, as it is still being set up for the fall semester.

 What is Peer Support?

-Please note that our peer support volunteers will not engage in any situation that puts them at risk, or compromises their own anonymity/confidentiality.
-Volunteers are only required to disclose about a meeting if a) the volunteer requires a debrief session with a fellow team member or the coordinator (no unneccesary details will be disclosed) or b) the volunteer believes there is an imminent risk to yourself or others.
+Please note that our peer support volunteers will not engage in any situation that puts their or your safety, anonymity, or confidentiality at risk.
+Volunteers are only to disclose information from a session if a) there is an imminent safety risk to the visitor or others or b) the volunteer requires a debrief session with an executive team member.
+In either case, volunteers will ensure that either no identifying information or minimal details will be shared.